djeada/Linux-Notes/notes/disk_usage.md

 ### Challenges

-1. Display the free space available on the root filesystem (`/`).
+1. Explain the concept of filesystems and mount points, and then display the available free space on the root filesystem (`/`).
+Discuss why monitoring free space on the root is crucial for system stability.
-2. For each mounted filesystem, show the percentage of space used.
+2. List all currently mounted filesystems and calculate the percentage of space used on each.
+Explain the importance of monitoring multiple filesystems, especially in systems with separate partitions for critical directories like `/var`, `/home`, or `/boot`.
-3. Provide information about all filesystems, including those that are not currently mounted.
+3. Identify all filesystems configured on the system, whether mounted or not, and display relevant information such as filesystem type, size, and last mount point.
+Discuss the purpose of different filesystem types and reasons they might not be mounted.
-4. Determine the size of the directory you're currently in.
+4. Calculate the total size of the directory you’re in, including all files and subdirectories.
+Discuss recursive disk usage and the impact of nested directories on storage.
-5. Check and report the size of the `/home` directory.
+5. Provide a breakdown of disk space usage within the `/home` directory for each user.
+Discuss the significance of managing space within `/home` and how it affects individual user accounts.
-6. Identify the 10 largest directories in the system.
+6. List the top 10 directories consuming the most disk space across the entire system.
+Explain how these large directories can affect disk performance and the importance of periodically checking them.
-7. Track and report the amount of data being written to the disk in real-time.
+7. Track data being written to the disk in real-time for a set period, displaying a summary of write activity.
+Discuss the reasons behind tracking disk write activity, including potential implications for system performance and health.
-8. Locate individual files that are taking up the most space on the disk.
+8. Identify individual files that occupy the most space on the disk.
+Discuss strategies for managing large files and how deleting or relocating these files can reclaim disk space.
-9. Take snapshots of disk usage at different times and compare them to identify growth trends.
+9. Take snapshots of disk usage at two different times and compare them to identify any significant changes or trends.
+Discuss the importance of historical data in predicting future disk space needs and planning for expansion or cleanup.
-10. Break down disk usage statistics by the types of files (e.g., `.txt`, `.jpg`, `.log`).
+10. Analyze disk usage by categorizing files based on their extensions (e.g., `.txt`, `.jpg`, `.log`).
+Explain how file type classification can help in identifying disk space hogs and in organizing cleanup strategies.